red5pro/streaming-html5/src/page/test/subscribeAuth/README.md

 - **[index.html](index.html)**
 - **[index.js](index.js)**

 > This example requires you to enable the `SimpleAuthentication` Plugin for the `live` webapp.
-More information: [https://www.red5pro.com/docs/](https://www.red5pro.com/docs/).
+More information: [Simple Authentication Plugin](https://www.red5pro.com/docs/server/authplugin).

 ## Authenticating
 With the username and password known from the Red5 Pro Server `webapps/live/WEB-INF/simple-auth-plugin.credentials` file (if following the basic auth setup of the Red5 Pro Server), those values are provided to the `connectionParams` attribute of the subscriber configuration(s).